 - Good/Excellent Shorefishing

-The last fish survey completed at Cocklin's was in June of 2007.
+The last fish survey completed at Cocklin's was in 2012.
 The largmouth bass population looks acceptable for both numbers and size.
-The catch rate from this fish sample was near 100 fish per hour which is above average and contained bass up to 16-inches.
+The catch rate from this fish sample exceeded 100 fish per hour which is above average and contained bass up to 16-inches.
 The average size of the bass was 11-inches.
 It is this type of bass population that produces the best bluegill quality.
 The average length of bluegills in the sample was 7.2-inches and some fish were above 8-inches.
 The good number of 20-inch channel catfish were sampled in 2010.
 Cocklin's Fish Farm is heavily used by campers and has great shore fishing oppertunities.
-The fishery is well suited for this type of use.(2012)
+The fishery is well suited for this type of use.(2013)

 Download Printable Lake Map